Avionics and Homemade RC Electronics

 - when all done, you will not have to repeat this unless you set the TxWizard setting to restart the init process

-Once done with the TxWizard process, all mods to BetaFlight can be done with BF Configurator, and some BF mods can be done with OSD menu system:
+Once done with the TxWizard process, all modifications to BetaFlight can be done with BF Configurator, and some BF modifications can be done with OSD menu system:

 - you can adjust the PIDs at field via OSD - this is nice capability